snandasena/arduino-projects/README.md

 sudo chmod a+rw /dev/ttyUSB0
 ```
 ### Tips
-01: How can be compile and upload arduino skrech using commandline
+01: How can be compile and upload arduino sketch using commandline
 ```
 arduino --upload /path/to/file.ino
 ```